 I was fortunate to grow up with this world-class tourist destination in my backyard.
-Born and raised in Calgary, I assumed everyone’s horizon was flanked by a saw-tooth of snow-capped peaks.
-Banff was our regular all-season spot for picnics, day trips and weekend getaways a mere hour and a half’s drive down the road.
+Born and raised in Calgary, I assumed everyone’s horizon was flanked by a sawtooth of snow-capped peaks.
+Banff was our regular all-season spot for picnics, day trips and weekend getaways a mere 90-minute drive down the road.
 It never occurred to me that my local stomping ground was a travelers’ magnet.
 It’s only after I’ve grown up and moved away that I “get” how special Banff National Park and the town of Banff itself is.
 But no matter how far I roam or how sophisticated my worldly experiences have become, Banff always brings out the kid in me, its essence forever etched in the soul of my inner child.

 Whether you are lucky enough to actually stay here or not, you must pop into the glorious Fairmont Banff Springs Hotel, one of the original Canadian Pacific Railway properties that helped pioneer leisure tourism in the region.
-This historic chateau is Western Canada’s closest thing to a storybook castle, and I’d always revel in the medieval vibe of its grand halls complete with stone walls, armored knights, rich tapestries and stately chandeliers.
+This historic chateau is Western Canada’s closest thing to a storybook castle, and I’d always revel in the medieval vibe of its grand halls, complete with stone walls, armored knights, rich tapestries and stately chandeliers.
 Ghostly rumors of dancing brides and former bellmen haunting the place only added to the kid appeal.
-It’s gone through some major renovations and is particularly posh these days, but there’s nothing stopping you from wandering the public spaces and exploring its many nooks and crannies.
+It’s gone through some major renovations and is particularly posh these days, but there’s nothing to stop you from wandering the public spaces and exploring its many nooks and crannies.
 Just behind the hotel you can stroll down the stairs to Bow Falls, a short but powerful cascade that makes a great photo op.
-If you’re lucky you might even spy some elk here.
+If you’re lucky, you might even spy some elk here.

 You remind me of a man.